All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Нотатки про побутові штуки@pockemaister

-How not to skew with the choice of Windows or Office key: about regions, languages and mysterious editions of N
+How not to mess up the choice of Windows or Office key: about regions, languages, and the mysterious editions N

 06 Nov 19:35

-How not to skew with the choice of Windows or Office key: about regions, languages and mysterious editions of N
+How not to mess up the choice of Windows or Office key: about regions, languages, and the mysterious editions N

 Нотатки про побутові штуки